teqfw/dem/README.md

 We can create many modules with DEMs inside (and with own mounting points), then combine all of them into one DEM structure.
 This allows us to create a single database from many DEMs.

-If `DEM[.dat]` is omitted then all branches been mounted into the root.
+If `DEM[.dat]` is omitted then all branches from this DEM will be mounted into the root.

 ### branch[.dat]